-If you are wondering if you should ignore your ex when they reach out while you are in no contact, be sure to watch the video above all the way through and then read this important article below to the end.
+If you are asking the question, “Should I ignore my ex?” and wondering if you should, specifically, ignore your ex when they reach out while you are in no contact, be sure to watch the video above all the way through and then read this important article below to the end.

 There are some dating coaches out there who advise people to ignore their ex (or ignore a text from an ex) as a supposed strategy to get them back.

 Some coaches suggest that you should ignore a text from your ex when you are in no contact after they broke up with you, but what actually happens most of the time is that you risk helping your ex to move on from you.

 This calls into serious question the professional experience of the coaches who suggest this.

 Remember, there are self-proclaimed coaches out there who just make videos or podcasts but haven’t actually ever had people as clients.

 They just base what they say on what sounds good and might make you watch a video.

 They might even be limiting their advice to a single experience they personally had with a boyfriend or girlfriend.